HusainMain/AI-Software-Engineering-Companion/README.md

 ---

-# 🧩 Long-Term Goals

-By the end of this research project, we aim to create:

-- A comprehensive problem database for AI-assisted software engineering
-- A verified knowledge base of engineering best practices
-- Practical playbooks for common development workflows
+# 🛣 Roadmap

+Current phase:

+✅ Research

+Upcoming phases:

+- Product definition
-- A research-backed MVP
+- MVP planning
-- An AI companion capable of guiding developers throughout the software development lifecycle
+- Architecture design
+- Prototype development
+- User validation
+- Public beta

 ---

 # 🤝 Contributing

-This repository is currently a research-first project.
+This repository welcomes:

-Contributions are welcome in the form of:

-- New research sources
+- Research articles
-- Community insights
+- Community discussions
-- Problem reports
+- Developer pain points
 - Engineering best practices
 - Tool recommendations
 - Constructive feedback

+Every contribution should be evidence-based and focused on solving real engineering problems.

 ---

-# 📜 License
+# 📄 License

-License will be decided before the first public release.
+The project license will be finalized before the first public release.

 ---

-## ⭐ Project Status
+# ⭐ Project Status

 **Research Phase**

-The current focus is understanding the real challenges of AI-assisted software development before building the product.
+We are building the knowledge before building the product.

-> **Build the right product before building the product right.**
+Every engineering decision starts with understanding the problem.

+---

+> **"AI is changing how software is written.
+> We're focused on changing how software is engineered."**